fobnail/docs/dev-notes/running-os-in-dlme.md

 * [landing-zone](https://github.com/TrenchBoot/landing-zone/commit/60bba229ae5dd12f29d205e02197313139d8ae3f):
   instead of Secure Kernel Loader from TrenchBoot

-By using the above, we are able to boot into a system in which we assume that we are in DLME.
-In the later stages of the project, we will add to the system appropriate tools to check the content of PCR17 and PCR18, which will clearly allow us to confirm this fact.
+Using the above, we can boot into a system for which we assume it runs in DLME.
+In the later stages of the project, we will add to the system appropriate tools to check the content of PCR17 and PCR18, which will allow us to confirm this fact.
+To test this build, repeat the steps in the [instructions](#instructions).
+The changes are merged to `main` branch.

 ## Summary

-* When we started working on this issue, we assumed that we would be able to run a minimal OS in DLME by integrating the latest revisions of `Trenchboot` components in it, unfortunately we encountered some problems that may be possible to solve together.
+* When we started working on this issue, we assumed that we would be able to run a minimal OS in DLME by integrating the latest revisions of `Trenchboot` components in it; unfortunately, we encountered some problems that may be possible to solve together.
-* At the moment, we have agreed to a solution that is satisfactory, the later stages of the project will allow us to clearly confirm that the OS is runnig in DLME.
+* At the moment, we have agreed to a satisfactory solution; the later stages of the project will allow us to confirm that the OS is running in DLME.
 * To start a discussion of the problems we encountered when trying to integrate `Trenchboot` into PC Engines apu2, we created an issue in [trenchboot-issues](ttps://github.com/TrenchBoot/trenchboot-issues/issues/6)